nazarovsa/node-qiwi-api/README.md

 requestOptions includes:
 * **rows** - Amount of payments in response.
 Integer from 1 to 50.
 Required.
 * **operation** - Operation type.
 ALL - all operations, IN - incoming only, OUT - outgoing only, QIWI_CARD - just payments by QIWI cards (QVC, QVP).
 Default - ALL
-* **sources** - Payment source. Каждый источник задается как отдельный параметр и нумеруется элементом массива, начиная с нуля (sources[0], sources[1] и т.д.). Допустимые значения: QW_RUB - рублевый счет кошелька, QW_USD - счет кошелька в долларах, QW_EUR - счет кошелька в евро, CARD - привязанные и непривязанные к кошельку банковские карты, MK - счет мобильного оператора. Если не указаны, учитываются все источники
+* **sources** - Payment source.
+Array of values.
+Allowable values: QW_RUB - ruble account of wallet, QW_USD - usd account of wallet, QW_EUR - euro account of wallet, CARD - added and not added to wallet cards, MK - account of mobile operator.
+If not presented, you will receive info from all sources
 * **startDate** - Start date (YYYY-MM-ddThh:mm:ssZ).
 By default equals yesterday date.
 Use only with endDate
 * **endDate** - End date (YYYY-MM-ddThh:mm:ssZ).
 By default equals current date.
 Use only with startDate
 * **nextTxnDate** - Transaction date (YYYY-MM-ddThh:mm:ssZ), (see nextTxnDate in response).
 Use only with nextTxnId